tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 The cmsg data contains an unsigned char.

-If a UDP message (UDP/IPv6 or UDP/IPv4) is received on an IPv6 socket, the ancillary data will contain a cmsg or level IPPROTO_IPV6 and type IPV6_TCLASS.
+If a UDP message (UDP/IPv6 or UDP/IPv4) is received on an IPv6 socket, the ancillary data will contain a cmsg of level IPPROTO_IPV6 and type IPV6_TCLASS.
 The cmsg data contains an int.

 The provided data is the entire Type-of-Service (TOS) byte from the IPv4 header